makkus/freckles/contributing/README.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Before you submit your first contribution, fork this repository, create a folder with your GitLab username under the ``contributing`` folder, copy the ``doc_and_license.txt`` file that can be found in this folder into it, and create a pull request::
+Before you submit your first contribution, fork this repository, create a folder with your GitLab username under the ``contributing/contributors`` folder, copy the ``doc_and_license.txt`` file that can be found in this folder into it, and create a pull request::